 Method 6: Scan the Hard Drive for Viruses

 Malware plagues the internet, and those with malicious intentions will always try to find a way to access or destroy your data.
-If the drive has been infected by a virus, it could be what’s causing the error message to appear.
+If the drive has been infected by a virus, it could damage your file system, resulting in this message appearing.
 We’ll show you how to cleanse your hard drive of any viruses using the built-in antimalware software Microsoft Defender Antivirus.
+Once the malware is removed, you will still need to recover the data with data recovery software.

 Follow these steps to scan for viruses using Microsoft Defender Antivirus: